marcin-bukowiecki/watcher/README.md

 You can set "virtual" breakpoints which won't stop the program execution but will dump the whole thread stack to an `json` file.
 This file will contain events from the thread execution flow.

+Be aware that this project is in its early stage of development.

 ### Requirements

 - `Maven` (minimum `3.8.1`)